Changing Status From F-1 Student Visa to H-1B Work Visa

 The DOL regulations require the employer to pay virtually all H-1B fees and costs.

-If the employer or F-1 student wishes to expedite processing of the H-1B petition, it might be possible for either the employer or employee to pay the premium processing fee for this, which was $2,500 as of early 2023.
-One example of when it might be possible for you to pay the premium processing fee is when you need the petition approval to travel and get a visa.
+If the employer or F-1 student wishes to expedite processing of the H-1B petition, it might be possible for either the employer or employee to pay for premium processing for this.
+That fee amount was $1,500 through 2023, then scheduled to be raised to $1,685 on February 26, 2024.
+One example of when it might be important for you to pay the premium processing fee is when you need the petition approval to travel and get a visa.

 All fees must be paid separately, with checks or money orders made payable to U.S. Department of Homeland Security.